jamesfricker/bobcat-sdk/examples/004-bozo/README.md

 It was scaffolded using `bobcat-new` at commit `2cd66f9a519f375fbfb31e52625399abcd160497`, at 1761199872.

-The entire webapp is deployed at https://bozo.xyz.
+The webapp is deployed at [https://ripbozo.lol](https://ripbozo.lol).

 ## Claiming rewards